Will Smith reveals upcoming actor who will star in Fresh Prince reboot | ExBulletin

 It lasted for six seasons from 1990 to 1996.

-The reboot, of the NBC streaming service Peacock, is based on Morgan Cooper’s 2019 viral specs trailer Bel-air.
+The reboot, of the NBC streaming service Peacock, is based on the 2019 Morgan Coopers viral trailer Bel-air.

-The producers have said it takes place in modern times and described it as an hour-long serialized “dramatic analog” to the half-hour sitcom of the original.
+The producers have said it takes place in modern times and described it as a dramatic hour-long serial analog to the half-hour sitcom of the original.

 Sources